vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 The Executive Overview page answers the question: **Is the company growing in a financially healthy way?**
 ![Executive Overview](images/Overview.png)

 The company shows positive financial growth, with total revenue reaching **€7.60M** and net profit reaching **€1.04M**.
 Net margin improved in 2025, which shows that revenue growth is being converted into profit more effectively than in previous years.
 Operating cash flow remained positive, suggesting that the company is not only profitable on paper but is also generating cash from its core business.
-However, overdue AR reached **€761.3K**, equal to **10.03% of revenue**, creating a working capital risk because part of the company’s revenue has not been collected on time.
+However, late & overdue AR reached **€761.3K**, equal to **10.03% of revenue**, creating a working capital risk because part of the company’s revenue has not been collected on time.
 Therefore, management should continue supporting growth, but should avoid expanding too aggressively until collection performance improves.

 ### 6.2 P&L Analysis

 The P&L Analysis page answers the question: **Is profitability improving because of real operating efficiency or only because of revenue growth?**
 ![P&L Analysis](images/P%26L%20Analysis.png)

 Profitability improved mainly because the company controlled costs better than planned.
 Revenue was slightly above budget by **1.1%**, while COGS was **8.5% lower than budget** and OPEX was **8.3% lower than budget**.
 As a result, EBITDA reached **€1.70M**, exceeding budget by **58.7%**, with an EBITDA margin of **22.36%**.
-This shows that the company is not only growing, but also converting revenue into profit more efficiently.
+The EBITDA variance bridge shows that the outperformance was mainly driven by COGS savings and OPEX savings, rather than revenue growth alone, which means that the company is not only growing, but also converting revenue into profit more efficiently.
 However, COGS and OPEX still absorb a large share of revenue, so management should protect gross margin and review major cost groups such as Payroll and Sales & Marketing.
 The key decision is to understand whether current cost savings are sustainable before using this profit improvement as a basis for aggressive expansion.

 ### 6.3 Revenue Growth Drivers